zencart/documentation/content/user/new_user_topics/change_header_logo.md

 To right align the logo use `float: right;`

 ## Admin Header
 A similar change should be made in `admin/includes/languages/english.php`, which contains the same four PHP define statements.
+You might use a different image in your admin.
+The filename mentioned here refers to a *different* file and location than the one used above for the storefront.
+See notes below.

 ```
 define('HEADER_ALT_TEXT', 'My new alt text');